bokkypoobah/WePowerPresaleContractAudit/audit/README.md

 ## Notes

-* Funds can be contributed to the WCT token contract, or the Presale contract.
+* Funds can be contributed to the WCT token contract address or the Presale contract address.

 * The `Presale.investor_bonus = 25` variable is unused.
 There is no bonus in any calculations in this set of contracts.